-Walking Tours are $25/person and take about 2 hours.
+Walks are $30/person and take about 2 hours.
 Reserve NOW on reservation page or call 24 hours in advance after your arrival in Vallarta: 322-228-9365 or email me anytime at: email@example.com.
 Custom and group tours are also available.
 Excursions are longer walking tours from 3-6 hours. $10/person/hour.
 Translator is available for a modest additional fee to accompany walks not given in French or German.

 This walk covers the oldest part of Vallarta on the north side of the Rio Cuale.
-Beginning in the Central Plaza, we will walk the surrounding streets to learn about the historic buildings, art galleries, museums, and merchant shops.
-Historic information about the Guadalupe Church and some of the famous Malecón sculptures are included.
+Beginning in the Central Plaza, we will walk the surrounding streets to learn about the historic buildings, art galleries, shops and markets offering authentic folkart and foods.
+Historic information about the Guadalupe Church and some of the famous Malecón sculptures is included.

 Enjoy all the colorful sights, smells and sounds as we walk through old neighborhoods.
-Visit artists creating colorful tiles, paintings, pottery, unique soaps; city’s largest tortilla producer, central produce/fish market to sample hot tortillas and fresh juices; find antiques, folkart, leather and hand-painted clothing and local places to eat.
+Visit artists creating colorful tiles, paintings, pottery, unique soaps; central produce/fish market to sample hot tortillas and fresh juices; find antiques, folkart, leather and hand-painted clothing and local places to eat.
 Stop to visit newly refurbished historic hotel on the River Cuale.

 See colonial architectural buildings and designs including Taylor and Burton’s homes.
 Hear history and stories of this former fishing village while walking charming cobblestone streets with views of both ocean and jungle.
-Visit small shops for Mexican candy, pottery, textiles and embroidery.
+Sample chocolate, cigars, and coffee at famous Vallarta Cigar Factory and Cafe.

 As we walk Old Vallarta, see examples of over 70 tropical plants and trees while hearing about their practical and medicinal uses.
 Included are history, local stories, and information about this lovely town.
 See photos under Photo Gallery.

 Beginning at the southern end of the Malecón where the Rio Cuale empties into the bay, we will stroll through the vendor-filled Isla Cuale, stopping at the Archeology Museum and the Cultural Center.
 Taking the eastern swinging bridge into one of the city’s little known neighborhoods, we will head along the north bank of the river, while experiencing the relaxed and colorful ambiance of neighborhood living.
 End at the central Flea Market for a coffee at the Cigar Factory Cafe or an optional lunch.

 Learn the origins, inspirations and stories behind this distinctive collection of Vallarta’s famous bronze sculptures installed along the newly renovated Malecón.
 Led by local gallery owner Gary Thompson.
 One or two of the sculptors will be available to explain their works and the lost wax process of bronze sculpting.
-Begins TUESDAYS ONLY, 9:30 am at Millennium sculpture by Hotel Rosita.
-November 12-April 15.
+TUESDAYS ONLY, 9:30 am at Millennium sculpture by Hotel Rosita.
+November-April.
 No reservations needed.